BEAST-Fitting/beast/docs/beast_development.rst

 Submitting a Pull Request
 =========================

-Once you have changes that you'd like to contribute back to the project or share with collaborators, you can open a pull request.
-It is a good idea to check with the projects or your collaborators which branch of their BEAST repository you should send the pull requests.
+Once you have changes that you'd like to contribute back to the upstream branch, you can open a pull request for review.
 Pull requests can be submitted at https://github.com/BEAST-Fitting/beast/pulls.
 If you push any commits to your origin repository in a development branch (`beast-dev1`), then a "Compare & pull request" button should appear at the top of this site.
 Briefly describe the changes/additions you made in the comments section and submit the pull request.

 Staying up-to-date